Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Graphical canonicalization algorithms

 \subsubsection{Pruning with automorphism}

 The pruning based on automorphism group is crucial for graphs having large automorphism groups.
 The basic idea is simple.
 At a give node $\nu$ in $\mathcal{T}(G,\Pi_0)$, suppose we have an subgroup $\Gamma$ of $\Aut_{\grp(S)}(G(\pi))$ at hand, then by applying its elements to the partition $\Pi$, we obtain several new partitions $\Pi^g$.
 If some $\Pi^g$ has been visited before, then the entire subtree $\mathcal{T}(G,\Pi_0,\nu)$ is the same as that visited subtree, such that it can be pruned.
-This pruning ensures that only the generators of the automorphism group are found, rather than all its elements during the backtrack searching.
+This pruning ensures that only the \emph{generators} of the automorphism group will be found, rather than all the group elements during the backtrack searching, which can be enormous for tensor products with many internal indices.
 However, the computational cost of a naive implementation based on checking the action of every element of the subgroup will still scale as $O(n!)$ when the order of the automorphism group scales as $O(n!)$ for large $n$.
-This is the case for the kind of tensor expressions in Figure \ref{graphrep}(d).
-Therefore, although the number of visited intermediate nodes are small, the time for checking will be very long.
-Therefore, how to use the automorphism detected during the search smartly should be also addressed.
+This is the case for the kind of tensor expressions in Figure \ref{graphrep}(b).
+Therefore, although the number of visited intermediate nodes are small, the time for checking can be very long.